Fans cheering crash was 'mind-blowing' - Hamilton

 The incident left Hamilton 10th in qualifying, although he was promoted to ninth on the grid for Saturday's sprint event after a penalty for Red Bull's Sergio Perez.

-Hamilton added: "It's just mind-blowing that people would do that, knowing how dangerous our sport is.
+Speaking after the sprint, Hamilton added: "It's just mind-blowing that people would do that, knowing how dangerous our sport is.
 I'm grateful that I wasn't in hospital and I wasn't heavily injured.

 "You should never cheer someone's downfall or someone's injury."